Free Will and Biology

 See also Neuroscience can help us understand why free will is real

 Thus the biologist said it was “biology all the way down".
 This was from a pre-commitment to the perspective.
 A different world view that is not restricted to materialism, however would allow other options.
-Materialism is useful to explain materialistic processes, but there are important things outside of the categories that it can explain. note This is evidence that not all is material.
+Materialism is useful to explain materialistic processes, but there are important things outside of the categories that it is able to explain. ••• This is evidence that not all is material.

 • What caused the universe?